Why Hospitals Need to Establishing a Comprehensive Hospital Security Plan

 Most people outside of the physical security and healthcare fields don’t realize the increased levels of criminal behavior hospitals are exposed to.
-Institutions meant to be places of peace and healing are actually common targets for crimes like theft and violence.
-Security technology plays an increasingly significant role at healthcare facilities today and will continue to do so well into the future.
+Facilities that are meant to be places of peace and healing are actually common targets for crimes like theft and violence.
+Establishing a comprehensive hospital security plan is critical to creating a safe environment, and security technology plays an increasingly significant role at healthcare facilities to help.

 Here are some of the top risks hospitals must deal with every day: